Sarvesh0901/guide/README.md

 - **Screenshots**: Captured on failures
 - **Execution Time**: ~5-10 minutes (depending on application response times)

-For questions or issues, please refer to the test execution logs and generated reports.
+For questions or issues, please refer to the test execution logs and generated reports.#   g u i d e    